 $32.00 per person

 $21.00 per person

 Must be a US Citizen.
 Ages 16+ must have a government-issued picture ID or a valid driver’s license.

 This course is NOT for those who are attending Family Robotics Camp.
 This course exposes those who are attending Family Space Camp to Robotics.
 Only those who attend Space Camp and who are interested in a taste of what Family Robotics Camp is like should sign up for the Robotics Course.
 Those who are attending Family Robotics Camp do not need to sign up for this optional Robotics Course since they are already doing robotics.

 Payments, Cancellations, and Refund Policies for Both Space and Robotics Camps

-Your deposit of $250 is due by 4/15/18.
+Your deposit of $250 is due upon registration.
 It will go to toward your entire amount due.
 We will offer a payment plan for the remainder of the balance.
 Payments are refundable only if there is a family on the waiting list who is able to take your place.
 Deposits are non-refundable.
 We cannot make any changes or offer any refunds after July 15, 2018.

 Remaining Balance Due: September 1, 2018

 Once your deposit is paid, a payment schedule will be given to you (unless you pay your entire balance when you register).